OpenBioLink/OpenBioLink/README.md

 # OpenBioLink

 OpenBioLink is a resource and evaluation framework for evaluating link prediction models on heterogeneous biomedical graph data.
-It contains benchmark datasets as well as the underlying scrips to create them and to evaluate a costume model on them.
+It contains benchmark datasets as well as tools for creating custom benchmarks and training and evaluating models.

 [Paper preprint on arXiv](https://arxiv.org/abs/1912.04616)